Enough with Theology—at Last!

 what more theology

 our chief emotions will be fear and trembling.

 If our religion is based on wonder, our chief emotion will be gratitude.”

 — Carl Jung

 Dedication: Two dear friends walked slowly with me through the forest recently as this poem came to me, though neither was with me in body.
 And so it is to each of you I dedicate the inner revealing this poem is for me.
 You each inspire me with your walking upon Earth ‘like a tortoise.’
 Thank you, Robin (Roby) Easton, author of Naked in Eden, and Emmanuel Karisa Baya, co-founder with his wife, Jescar Mbuche, of the Magarini Children Center and Organic Demonstration Farm, in Kenya.
-Emmanuel is also the author of a paper i shall soon post, and a philosophy, Peace through the Soil.
+Emmanuel is also the author of a paper i shall soon post, and a philosophy, Peace From the Soil.